 - The gospel had taken root in Caesar’s household

 Addendum: I apologize if the reader has mistaken my candor for arrogance or a lack of love for fellow pastors.
 My passion for Christ, His Church, and His Word compels me to confront laziness and apathy among my brethren.
 The pastoral ministry has been devalued and disrespected because of a lack of accountability and discipline among pastors.
-Thus, time for being polite has passed.
-Iron only sharpens iron when the two pieces come into contact with each other and knocks off the rough edges.
+Thus, the time for being polite has passed.
+Iron only sharpens iron when the two pieces come into contact with each other and knock off the rough edges.

-While I believe that revivals and awakenings are the result of the supernatural and providential work of God, it is my conviction that God uses the preaching of His Word as a means by which He pours out such manifestations of the Holy Spirit.
+While I believe that revivals and awakenings are the results of the supernatural and providential work of God, it is my conviction that God uses the preaching of His Word as a means by which He pours out such manifestations of the Holy Spirit.
 Thus, we must persevere in faithful exposition of Holy Scripture in the hope and expectation that God will send revival at any moment.